Blazemeter/CorrelationRecorder/docs/src/guide/README.md

 Additional Features:

 - Automatic proposal of changes to correlate detected dynamic values for faster script development
-- Automatic generation of correlation rules for use in following recordings for even faster script creation
+- Automatic generation of correlation rules for use in subsequent recordings for even faster script creation
 - Automatic testing of proposed changes for a faster and more reliable test script

 ## Benefits